wlchin/SampleExplorer/README.md

 The repository includes a [set](https://github.com/wlchin/bioRAG/tree/master/tests) of test data and testing scripts.
 The testing framework utilizes pytest.

+## Database creation and benchmarking workflows

+The scripts for generating the embedding databases and performing benchmarking are located in the [workflow folder](./workflow/)

 ## References

 [^1]: Chin WL, & Lassmann, T. (2024).
 BioRAG: using large language models to discover relevant transcriptome data. *bioRxiv*.